 We recognize that our positionalities (identities, belief systems, and experiences) affect the analyses that we do, and work collaboratively to ensure a broad range of perspectives are considered.
 We focus on the interconnected nature of social identities such as race, gender, sexual orientation, and socioeconomic class, as we believe they are all in constant conversation with one another in relation to systems of power and privilege.

 We are a team of researchers with complex intersecting identities and experiences.
-Our positionalities inform and fuel our advocacy for those from Excluded Identity Groups (EIGs) in STEM fields.
-Collectively, we have both dominant and non-dominant identities, but all identify as white, cis-gendered women.
-Two of us are queer and two have children, and each of us lives with a domestic partner or spouse.
-One of us has provided in-home family eldercare.
-We grew up in rural, suburban, and urban environments, and experienced a range of socio-economic contexts in our families of origin.
+Our positionalities inform and fuel our advocacy for those from systemically marginalized groups in STEM fields.
+Collectively, we have both privileged and marginalized social identities.
 We are an interdisciplinary team, with backgrounds in sociology, education, women’s studies, and statistics.
-The graduate and undergraduate research assistants on our team broaden our social identity pool significantly in terms of ethnicity, nationality, native language, sexual orientation, age, prior work experience, and academic discipline.
+The graduate and undergraduate research assistants on our team broaden our social identity pool even more.
 Ultimately, our backgrounds and social identities inform how we make sense of and share others’ stories.
 We believe it both essential and responsible to acknowledge the impact of our positionalities on the work we do, while striving to share others’ experiences in a way that most accurately and honestly reflects their truths.

 Equity is the fair and just treatment of all people.
 This requires providing critical support to excluded identity groups to combat discrimination, social stratification, and oppression.
 An equity orientation ensures everyone the opportunity to succeed in STEM.